rwd2/quakestat_warfork/README.md

 # Description

-quakestat_warfork is a commandline shell script that displays server and playerinfo for the game Warfork.
-It is meant for Linux but should work on any system that supports 'sh' shell scripts.
+Quakestat_warfork is a bash shellscript that displays gameservers with players for the game Warfork.

 Servers with no human players, and 'tv' servers are filtered out.